jsventures/jobsearch-content/content/09_experience_interview/05_experience_final_advice.md

 Now, you’re ready for the experience interview!

 ### Homework
-* Ensure you’ve down your homework in Mental Game, Communication, and Technical Screens
+* Ensure you’ve done your homework in Mental Game and Communication